 In contrast, Greenwood et al. (1990) originally developed the P archetype looking at large accounting firms that were operating on a national and even international level.
-In the description of Greenwood et al. and even in the earlier account of Montagna (1968) elements of managerial governance can be identified.
-As Montagna (1968) states: "..., the formal managerial decision-making structure of a Big Eight firm is highly centralized, with a senior partner as 'resident' of the firm and chairman of the executive or managing committee.
+In the description of Greenwood, Hinings and Brown and even in the earlier account of Montagna (1968) elements of managerial governance can be identified.
+As Montagna (1968) states: "..., the formal managerial decisionmaking structure of a Big Eight firm is highly centralized, with a senior partner as 'resident' of the firm and chairman of the executive or managing committee.
 The committee is composed of partner-directors for each of the firm's major areas of specialization, with lines of authority within each area and for each region of the country.
 Even though every partner is given personal responsibility over his audit for the client, the system of checks on his work, along with the formal structure, allows the firms to be classified as highly centralized." (p.
 141).
 The professional partnership in the accounting industry can thus be seen as a hybrid between our collegial and the managerial configuration.
-In recent years, these firms moved much closer to the managerial configuration (Brock, Powell and Hinings 2007; Cooper, Hinings, Greenwood and Brown 1996; Malhotra, Morris and Hinings 2006).
+In recent years, these firms moved much closer to the managerial configuration (Brock et al. 2007; Cooper et al. 1996; Malhotra et al. 2006).

-6.2 Evolution of PSF Governance
+6.2 Evolution of PSF governance